 5. French Halloween costumes are typically scary and never cute

-Unlike in North America where anything goes when it come to Halloween costumes, the few adults and kids you see dressed up for Halloween in France will invariably be in traditionally scary and ghoulish costumes like vampires, ghosts, and skeletons.
+Unlike in North America where anything goes when it comes to Halloween costumes, the few adults and kids you see dressed up for Halloween in France will invariably be in traditionally scary and ghoulish costumes like vampires, ghosts, and skeletons.

-Costumes of the less scary genre like kittens, princesses and Ninja Turtles are reserved for the top Carnival festivals in February – a much-loved holiday in France.
+Costumes of the less scary genre like kittens, princesses, and Ninja Turtles are reserved for the Carnival festivals in February – a much-loved holiday in France.
 I really find it strange how so many French people have such a negative view on Halloween but celebrate Carnival by dressing up.
 They have festivals, parades, and celebrations around Carnival.
 Most schools even have their own mini-parade where everyone is in costume.
 And yet Carnival is not seen as commercial as Halloween.

 6. Halloween parties are more typical than trick-or-treaters